Fleet Moss: Blanket bog

 Since 2017, Pennine PeatLIFE has been actively restoring blanket bogs in Northern England, including Fleet Moss.
 The programme has seen the installation of sediment traps and dams across 102.5 ha to prevent erosion and the run-off of acidic peaty water into streams and rivers.
 Rewetting of the bog also helps to prevent flooding in downstream areas.
 By the spring of 2019, more than 400 ha of peatland at Fleet Moss had been restored, with the expectation that 500 ha would be completed by 2022.

 Most water from Fleet Moss drains eastwards through Bardale, Cragdale and Roedale to feed Semerwater, however, some water spills east into the River Wharfe via Barden Beck.
 In extremes of rainfall, the peat-riddled water spills into the Wharfe via Oughtershaw Beck.
 All of these actions are making the waters in the rivers more acidic.

 Flora and fauna

 Plants present at Fleet Moss include Aulacomnium palustre, sphagnum moss, hare's-tail cottongrass, heather, Hypnum cupressiforme, bog asphodel, Racomitrium lanuginosum, sundew, Trichophorum cespitosum, bilberry, and cross-leaved heath.

 Stonechat, curlew, dunlin, golden plover, short-eared owl, and white-throated dipper have been observed at Fleet Moss.

 Stone working

 There is evidence to show that during the Neolithic period, limestone pavements were cleared by those who lived in the area.
 This may have contributed to the development of the bog.
-Small-scale quarrying was undertaken in the area in post-Medieval times; thought this is though to have been for roads and walls near to, or on, Fleet Moss.
+Small-scale quarrying was undertaken in the area in post-Medieval times; though this is thought to have been for roads and walls near to, or on, Fleet Moss.